Per Vehicle, 2026 Pricing

 The Touring adaptive damper complication

-The realistic options for a Touring owner are to pay dealer price for the OEM CDC strut (roughly $1,400 to $1,700 per pair installed including labor and alignment), or to convert to the standard non-adaptive strut at $400 to $600 in parts and live with the warning light and the loss of damper adaptation.
-Most Touring owners keeping the car under warranty go OEM; owners past warranty often convert.
+The realistic options for a Touring owner are to pay dealer price for the OEM adaptive damper (a front pair installed runs well over $1,000 once labor and alignment are added), or to convert to the standard non-adaptive strut at a lower parts cost and live with the warning light and the loss of damper adaptation.
+Most Touring owners under warranty go OEM; owners past warranty often convert.

 Accord versus competitors at a glance